HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 If you don't find the features you need for the computer systems that you manage in existing Ansible Galaxy roles, you'll have to write your own playbooks.
 Or you may want to write your own reusable role to deploy a specific application on different platforms.
 This is outside the scope of this course, but you can find ample documentation on how to do this.

 The Vagrant environment we created runs on our laptop, but it should be relatively easy to run the playbook on production systems.
-What we need to accomplish this, is another inventory file that, instead of explaining how to control the VirtualBox VMs, lists the necessary settings for contacting the production machines.
+What we need to accomplish this, is another inventory file that, instead of specifying how to control the VirtualBox VMs, lists the necessary settings for contacting the production machines.
 You "only" need the IP addresses, an account with administrator privileges with the corresponding password or SSH key.

 System administrators use two main approaches when they need to repeatedly set up new machines.
-The first approach is to (manually) configure a single system, and save an image of the hard disk in a safe place.
+The first approach is to (manually or automatically) configure a single system, and save an image of the hard disk in a safe place.
+[Packer](https://www.packer.io) is a tool that could be used for this purpose.
 If a new system has to be set up, they take this "**golden image**", make any necessary (hopefully small) changes and release into production.
 Docker is an example of this approach, with Docker Hub being the main source of golden images.
 Configuration changes to containers running in production are infeasible.
 These systems are considered to be **immutable**.
 When an upgrade is necessary, newly created containers with the desired changes are spun up, while the old ones are taken down.

 The other approach is what you did in this lab assignment: use a **configuration management system**.
 This approach implies that the system administrator will never perform manual changes on a production system.
 If changes must be applied, the description of the desired state is changed and the playbook is re-applied. **Idempotence** guarantees that only the necessary changes are performed.
 The system can remain in production, often with no/little downtime.

 Both approaches (golden image vs config management) have their place, and a system administrator will choose between them as appropriate for their specific situation.
+You can even combine both approaches, e.g. starting with Packer to create a Vagrant base box (= golden image) and then then use Ansible to install and configure the necessary software.

-The end goal is the same: the setup of a server must be reproducible and automated as much as possible.
+The end goal is the same in all cases: the setup of a server must be reproducible and automated as much as possible.